 Breaking these rules is not only highly dangerous but can result in hefty fines, imprisonment, or both, along with a criminal record, confiscation of your drone (and associated equipment such as PCs and tablets), and possibly a ban from flying drones in the future.
 There have been several cases in the UK recently where recreational drone users have been arrested and charged with offences under the Air Navigation Order using photos and videos posted to social media sites such as Facebook and YouTube as evidence.

 Ignorance of the law is no excuse, so learn the rules and fly your drone safely and responsibly.
-Never endanger people or property by flying near or over them; the propellers of even a small drone can cause serious injury.
+Never recklessly endanger people by flying near or over them; the propellers of even a small drone can cause serious injury.
 And never endanger other aircraft; flying too high, too far, or near airports is a recipe for conflict, with serious and potentially deadly consequences.

 Enjoy using your drone responsibly.
 Don’t put other lives at risk by flying recklessly or irresponsibly.
 Remember, you are the pilot and responsibility for the flight lies with you.
 Know the rules, read the Drone Code, join the Shetland Flight Information Notification Scheme and fly safely!